suosm/business/README.md

 ## Usage

 After note is sent, you can catch it at [NotesReview](https://ent8r.github.io/NotesReview/) filtering for "AggiuntoIndirizzo".
-Selecting note, just copy and paste OSM ready tags in suggested editors.
+Selecting note, just copy and paste OSM-ready tags in suggested editors.